-The Company enters into forward contracts with a highly-rated financial institution to mitigate the foreign currency risk associated with intercompany loans denominated in a currency other than the legal entity's functional currency.
-The notional amount of the forward contracts was \$29,000 and \$48,000 as of December 31, 2015 and 2014, respectively.
-The forward contracts settle monthly and are expected to be renewed at the Company's discretion on a monthly basis until the intercompany loans are repaid.
-The forward contracts were renewed on the last days of the respective years.
-We have not designated the forward contracts as hedges for accounting purposes, and as such the changes in the fair value of the contracts are recognized in the consolidated statements of operations as a component of other income (expense).
+The Company enters into forward contracts with highly-rated financial institutions to mitigate the foreign currency risk associated with intercompany loans denominated in a currency other than the legal entity's functional currency.
+The notional amount of the forward contracts was \$100,000 and \$29,000 as of December 31, 2016 and 2015, respectively.
+The forward contracts are short-term in nature and are expected to be renewed at the Company's discretion until the intercompany loans are repaid.
+We have not designated the forward contracts as hedges for accounting purposes, and as such the changes in the fair value of the contracts are recognized on the consolidated statements of operations as a component of other income (expense).
 The Company estimates the fair value of the forward contracts based on applicable and commonly used pricing models using current market information and is considered a Level 2 measurement within the fair value hierarchy.
-Due to the timing of the renewal of the forward contracts, the value of the forward contracts were immaterial as of December 31, 2015 and 2014.
+Due to the timing of the renewal of the forward contracts, the value of the forward contracts were immaterial as of December 31, 2016 and 2015.
 The Company does not utilize derivatives or other financial instruments for trading or other speculative purposes.

-The fair value of the long-term debt, excluding the derivative liability and capitalized deferred financing costs, at December 31, 2015 and 2014 is approximately \$756,900 and \$853,500, respectively, compared to its carrying value, excluding the derivative liability and capitalized deferred financing costs, of \$448,080 and \$453,817, respectively.
+The fair value of the long-term debt, excluding the derivative liability and capitalized deferred financing costs, at December 31, 2016 and 2015 is approximately \$860,600 and \$756,900, respectively, compared to its carrying value, excluding the derivative liability and capitalized deferred financing costs, of \$367,049 and \$448,080, respectively.
 The Company estimates the fair value of its long-term debt using a combination of quoted market prices for similar financing arrangements and expected future payments discounted at risk-adjusted rates, which are considered level 2 inputs.

-At December 31, 2015 and 2014, the Company's short-term investments were comprised of time deposits with financial institutions that have maturities that exceed 90 days from the date of acquisition; however they all mature within one year from the respective balance sheet dates.
-The short-term investments acquired in the Capella acquisition fully matured in the third fiscal quarter of 2015.
-The assets were accounted for as available for sale instruments, at fair value.
-The Company's remaining short-term investments are accounted for as held-to-maturity debt instruments, at amortized cost, which approximates their fair value.
+At December 31, 2016 and 2015, the Company's short-term investments were comprised of time deposits with financial institutions that have maturities that exceed 90 days from the date of acquisition; however they all mature within one year from the respective balance sheet dates.
+The Company's short-term investments are accounted for as held-to-maturity debt instruments, at amortized cost, which approximates their fair value.
 The investments are funded with excess cash not expected to be needed for operations prior to maturity; therefore, the Company believes it has the intent and ability to hold the short-term investments until maturity.
 At each reporting date, the Company performs an evaluation to determine if any unrealized losses are other-than-temporary.
 No other-than-temporary impairments have been recognized on these securities, and there are no unrecognized holding gains or losses for these securities during the periods presented.
 There have been no transfers to or from the held-to-maturity classification.
 All decreases in the account balance are due to returns of principal at the securities' maturity dates.
 Interest on the securities is recognized as interest income when earned.

-At December 31, 2015 and 2014, the Company's cash and cash equivalents were comprised of demand deposits, time deposits with maturities of three months or less when purchased, and money market funds.
+At December 31, 2016 and 2015, the Company's cash and cash equivalents were comprised of demand deposits, time deposits with maturities of three months or less when purchased, and money market funds.
 The Company estimates the fair value of its cash, cash equivalents, and short-term investments using level 2 inputs.
-Based on the current interest rates for similar investments with comparable credit risk and time to maturity, the fair value of the Company's cash, cash equivalents, and held-to-maturity short-term investments approximate the carrying amounts reported in the consolidated balance sheets.
+Based on the current interest rates for similar investments with comparable credit risk and time to maturity, the fair value of the Company's cash, cash equivalents, and held-to-maturity short-term investments approximate the carrying amounts reported on the consolidated balance sheets.